 I travelled to Hawaii in 2015 when the US dollar was 60c to the Australia dollar.
 This made my trip much more expensive than expected and is something I wish I had considered when choosing a destination.

-Vaccines required for the country you are travelling too
+Vaccinations required for the country you are travelling too

 Certain countries, particularly third world countries require you to get certain vaccinations.
 This is something you should look into before booking your tickets.
 A great place to start is with the Travel Doctor Site.
 If a country has a high level of disease risk at the current time, you may reconsider your destination choice.
+Or you may simply just decide that the vaccinations will cost too much and may not be worth it.

 Culture and Customs

-Understanding a country’s culture and customs is important.
+Understanding a country’s culture and customs is very important.
 If you want to drink cocktails by the beach at day and party all night, a destination like Dubai may not be for you.
 The more you know about a country before you book, the better met your expectations will be.

 Your passport should be valid for at least six months before entering another country, but some airlines insist on six months’ validity from the date you return home.
 Check your passport expiry date before you book.